tldraw/tldraw/packages/editor/api-report.md

         inset?: number;
         targetZoom?: number;
     } & TLCameraMoveOptions): this;
-    zoomToContent(opts?: TLCameraMoveOptions): this;
     zoomToFit(opts?: TLCameraMoveOptions): this;
     zoomToSelection(opts?: TLCameraMoveOptions): this;
-    zoomToShape(shapeId: TLShapeId, opts?: TLCameraMoveOptions): this;
     zoomToUser(userId: string, opts?: TLCameraMoveOptions): this;
 }